SalomePlatform/adao/doc/en/ref_options_AlgorithmParameters.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++

-To give the parameters values by explicit pre-filled keywords, directly in the EFICAS graphical interface, the user selects the type "*Defaults*" in the keyword "*Parameters*", then the keywords in the given "*Parameters[Algo]*" list which appears, linked with the chosen algorithm, as shown in the following
+To give the parameters values by explicit pre-filled keywords, directly in the graphical interface, the user selects the type "*Defaults*" in the keyword "*Parameters*", then the keywords in the given "*Parameters[Algo]*" list which appears, linked with the chosen algorithm, as shown in the following figure:
-figure:

   .. adao_algopar_defaults:
   .. image:: images/adao_algopar_defaults.png